jrieke/traingenerator/README.md

 **Want to share your magic?** 🧙 PRs are welcome!
 Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md).

-**Ideas for new templates:** Keras/Tensorflow, Pytorch Lightning, object detection, segmentation, text classification, ...
+**Some ideas for new templates:** Keras/Tensorflow, Pytorch Lightning, object detection, segmentation, text classification, ...